eesaeedkarimi/Object-Detection-Tutorial/README.md

 ### Score:
 Score value which is a number between 0 and 1, defines how much the trained machine is sure that an object with this class exists in this location of image.

-The result of an object detector is visualized in the following figure.
+The result of an object detector is visualized in the following figure. **TODO**

 ## Datasets
 Creating an object detection dataset is costly.
 Expert annotators have to draw the bounding boxes carefully around all